nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 the data of your previous AddressBook home folder.

 **Q**: What should I do if I accidentally delete a patient record? <br>
 **A**: If a patient record is accidentally deleted, you can use the `restore` command to retrieve it from a backup file.
-Ensure you have created regular backups to make this possible.

 **Q**: Can I customize the operating hours of ClinicBuddy? <br>
 **A**: Yes!
 You can use the `hours` command to set custom opening and closing times.
 Note that all existing appointments must fall within these new hours for the change to take effect.

 **Q**: What happens if I update a patient’s information incorrectly? <br>
 **A**: If an error occurs during an update, you can re-update the patient's details with the correct information.
 Alternatively, restoring data from a recent backup may help recover the previous details.

-**Q**: Does ClinicBuddy automatically save changes? <br>
-**A**: Yes, ClinicBuddy automatically saves all changes to the data file after every command that modifies patient records.
-There’s no need to manually save changes.
+Ensure you have created regular backups to make this possible.

 **Q**: How can I view a history of my backups? <br>
 **A**: Use the `listbackups` command to see all available backups with timestamps.
 This feature can help you select the correct backup if you need to restore data.